aleksandarLazic1998/rtk-advance/README.md

 # Recipe App

-This project was made to explore Redux-Toolkit with RTKQuery and Taiwind fundamentals and logi.
+This project was made to explore Redux-Toolkit with RTKQuery and Taiwind fundamentals and logic.

 ## To start the project follow steps undreneath: